IHS5452/POS-Remade-2/README.md

 # POS-Remade-2
-POS-Remade is a POS S=ystem I coded using Java to use at book signings.
+POS-Remade is a POS System I coded using Java to use at book signings.